TradeStation Commissions, Fees, and Minimum Deposit

 - Rich selection of investment products

-- Active online user community
+- Active online trader community

-- $99.95 fee if not traded at least 5,000 shares in previous month (or 50 options contracts a month; or 10 round-turn futures or futures option contracts;
+- $99.95 monthly fee if not traded at least 5,000 shares in previous month (or 50 options contracts a month; or 10 round-turn futures or futures option contracts;

 or 50 round-turn single stock futures).
-Excluded are also accounts with $100,000 balance
+Fee doesn't apply for accounts with $100,000+ balance

 - $35 annual IRA fee